MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 ## The takeaway:

-- Nurturing a site from IE6 to IE9+ has not been easy, but allowing gradual usability changes was beneficial for the company and older user-base
+- Nurturing a site from IE6 to IE9+ has not been easy, but allowing gradual usability changes was beneficial for the company and the existing user-base

-- The bounce rate for the site steadily decreased though the implementations.
-Browser usage for older browsers steadily decreased without notable monetary loss
+- The bounce-rate for the site steadily decreased though the agile implementations.
+Browser usage for older browsers also steadily decreased without notable monetary loss and in turn decreased the amount of legacy code needed

 - Mobile purchases, not just usage, since this project has increased dramatically

-- Regrettably, company changes resulted in the redesign never becoming responsive for devices smaller than 768px.
+- Regrettably, internally company changes resulted in the re-design project being postponed after the release for devices larger than 767px in width.

 </div>